o-compilador/flutter_jigsaw_puzzle/README.md

 # flutter_jigsaw_puzzle

-Geneate a jigsaw puzzle of any size from a `ImageAsset`.
+Geneate a jigsaw puzzle of any size from a `ImageProvider`.

 <img src="https://user-images.githubusercontent.com/8173268/134375943-25c51a10-b4d1-4d00-af1d-d306ce0bf2e8.mp4" height="400"/>

 ## Features

-* Create a jigsaw puzzle from any `AssetImage`
+* Create a jigsaw puzzle from any `ImageProvider`
 * Configurable grid size (2x2, 3x3, 4x4, 5x5, 6x6, ...)
 * Separate callbacks for when each block gets snapped and for when the puzzle is completed